 Acknowledging anxiety can help you understand what triggers these feelings and learn which coping mechanisms work for you.

 Finding the right support and coping mechanisms can help in dealing with the problem.
-The below steps are those that might help in managing your anxiety:5
+The following steps are those that might help in managing your anxiety:6

 - Talking to someone you trust can help relieve you of any worries, and a listening ear from someone that cares about you can be of comfort.
 If you’re unable to speak to someone close, there are free helplines available.

 - Managing your worries can seem impossible and at times, uncontrollable.
 Writing down your fears and storing them away can help take them from your mind for a time.
 If you’re worried about avoiding bad things happening, dedicate a specific time for these worries to reassure yourself you have thought about them once that day.